North Carolina health news and tips

 Diabetes

-Evaluate these diabetes risk factors from the National Institute of Diabetes and Digestive and Kidney Diseases:
+Evaluate these type 2 diabetes risk factors from the National Institute of Diabetes and Digestive and Kidney Diseases:

 • I have a parent, brother, or sister with diabetes